yu8ikmnbgt6y/chatgpt_minesweeper/README.md

-# chatgpt4_minesweepr
+# chatgpt_minesweeper
-this minesweeper application was developped with chatgpt4
+this minesweeper application was developed with chatgpt4

 command to launch this app
 ```